 Details will be announced as soon as they are decided.

-Continuing from last year, the University Consortium Kyoto will hold the “TOEFL iBT® Test Online Skill Improvement Seminar” by ETS-certified trainers for university students, faculty and staff belonging to member universities of the University Consortium Kyoto.
+Continuing from last year, the University Consortium Kyoto will hold the “TOEFL iBT® Test Online Skill Enhancement Seminar” by ETS-approved trainers for university students, faculty and staff belonging to member universities of the University Consortium Kyoto.

 A unique opportunity to learn the essence of study strategies for the TOEFL iBT testSo please join us.